Don’t let the home-buying process overwhelm you.

 What’s the Market Like for a First-Time Home Buyer in VA, MD & DC?

 According to Redfin, market trends in our area are very competitive but we probably all knew that already.
-The average selling price for a home is $625K at around $467 per square foot.
-Only 0.3% of the homes end up selling under the listing price with homes going into “pending” status less than a month after being listed on the market.
+The average selling price for a home is around $615K at around $507 per square foot.
+The average home only sells for 2% under the listed price and most homes are sold within an average of 66 days, with “hot homes” being sold in around 27 days.
 Needless to say, as a first-time home buyer within the Northern VA, MD, and DC area, you’re going to have to be well prepared!

 As you’re looking for your first home, make sure to look into the neighborhood that’s best for you both financially and in terms of preference.
 You should have a checklist of the features for the neighborhood you want to live in.
 This will ultimately impact your overall quality of life and it’s worth making a few compromises on the home of your dreams, for the neighborhood of your dreams.